samboy/ChessDiagrams/README.md

 go back to the position the diagram originally illustrates.

 The fifth argument is the text to put below the chess board.

+The sixth argument is the FEN for either the starting position (a string), or for each and every position in a game (an array).
+This can be used for analysis positions, endgame studies, loading long games faster (we save time with long games not processing a PGN string), chess variants, etc.

+The seventh argument is the string to show at the first position in the diagram.
+It defaults to "Game start".

 # Moving the files